brew/express-mongo-db/README.md

 # express-mongo-db

-> Get db connection in request
+> Get the MongoDB connection in the request in Express.

 ## Install